Table Matchmaker

 External, Mechanics-oriented.
 The momentum of the table.

 Fighters experience D&D through action, coordination, and the live engagement with the game's mechanical and tactical layer.
 They are energized by forward momentum, by the encounter that requires real decisions, by the moment when everything is moving fast and someone has to make a call.
-They are the players who make the game feel kinetic and alive.
+Any table with a fighter can barely hold on as they kick the session into high gear.

 The Wargamer sees the whole battlefield, coordinates party action across multiple turns, and finds deep satisfaction in the elegant execution of a well-built tactical plan.